-Quozl's Open Source - CQuozl works in outback Australia as a firmware and test engineer for a non-profit in Miami that makes laptops for children.
+Quozl's Open Source - CQuozl works in outback Australia as a firmware and test engineer for a non-profit in Miami that makes laptops for children, and for a telescope as a night assistant and operations technician.
 When he's not doing that, he writes programs and makes electronic devices, and a few other things.

 (6 December 2016)

 Pick your flavour.
 If you've never played, try: